iobeam/iobeam-client-java/README.md

     iobeam.send(); // blocking
     iobeam.sendAsync(); // non-blocking

+### Exceptions & Handling

-If there are problems with the data as provided, an `ApiException` is thrown (e.g. incorrect project ID or device ID, invalid data, etc). `IOException` is thrown in the case of network connectivity issues.
+If there are problems with the data as provided to either `register()` or `send()` (and their async variants), an `ApiException` is thrown.
+These problems include unrecoverable issues like incorrect project ID or device ID, invalid data, etc. `IOException` is thrown in the case of network connectivity issues.
+As a user of the library, you should be aware of these errors and handle them appropriately (e.g. catching them, logging, etc.).

 ### Full Example